-The application site comprises of an extended 3 storey semi-detached dwelling situated on the North-East side of 95 Harlington Road, Uxbridge.
+The application site comprises of an extended 3 storey semi-detached dwelling situated on the North-East side of Harlington Road, Uxbridge.
 It benefits from an existing front drive which can accommodate up to 2 cars together with a detached garage at the rear; accessed via the private rear service road via the side of Nicholls Avenue.
 The garage has the capacity of 2 parked vehicles.
+However, due to prior discussion with Highways we will only be allowing 1 car parking space to the rear garage as per their requirements/guidance.
+This can be changed to allow 2 at any time if the planning officer so wishes.